ShradhaPandey/Directives-in-Angular/README.md

   This will highlight the text on a mouse-over event and make background color as orange.

 using custom property binding
-4. unless: creating your own custom structural directive this directive will work opposite of *ngIf, i.e. it will display the dom element only if the condition given is false.
+4. *appUnless: creating your own custom structural directive this directive will work opposite of *ngIf, i.e. it will display the dom element only if the condition given is false.

+5. ng-switch